 When each shape is filled in, your artwork is done!

-This art project is a fun, creative way to bring together a group of family, friends, or classmates.
+This group art project is a fun, creative way to bring together family, friends, or classmates.

 You can also use this idea with different mediums such as acrylic paint on canvas or watercolor on paper, etc. We chose colored pencils since they are easy to use and require no cleanup!